-- To make the distinctions between the Mathematics and Applied Mathematics programmes more clear, especially for prospective students. - To try and raise the number of incoming students. - To strengthen the subjects of history of mathematics and ethics in the curriculum - To intensify the training of teaching assistants. - To rethink internet surveys of students' views on lecturers' performances, as these surveys may not give representative results. - To emphasise the educational capabilities of candidates in the recruitment processes for new staff members. - To discuss with Mastermath management the more challenging level of Mastermath courses. - To monitor the two-year student success rates of the programme. - To prevent teaching assistants participating in the review of draft examinations. - To add more extensive comments and arguments to substantiate the assessments of the Master Research Projects. - To strengthen the contacts with alumni of the programme.
+- To make the distinctions between the Mathematics and Applied Mathematics programmes more clear, especially for prospective students. - To specify the Science, Business and Policy track clearly in the Domain-Specific Framework of Reference. - To try and raise the number of incoming students. - To strengthen the subjects of history of mathematics and ethics in the curriculum - In the Science, Business and Policy track, to align the Internship and the Master Research project, as the programme intends to do and to consider reverting the order, scheduling the Internship before the Master Research Project. - To intensify the training of teaching assistants. - To rethink internet surveys of students' views on lecturers' performances, as these surveys may not give representative results. - To emphasise the educational capabilities of candidates in the recruitment processes for new staff members. - To discuss with Mastermath management the more challenging level of Mastermath courses. - To monitor the drop-out rates and the student success rates of the programme. - To hold exit interviews on the reasons for students to leave. - To prevent teaching assistants participating in the review of draft examinations. - To add more extensive comments and arguments to substantiate the assessments of the Master Research Projects. - To promote career orientation in the programme. - To strengthen the contacts with alumni of the programme.